autoplot/documentation/javadoc/org/autoplot/cdaweb/CDAWebDataSource.md

-# org.autoplot.cdaweb.CDAWebDataSourceSpecial data source for reading time series from NASA Goddard's CDAWeb
+# org.autoplot.cdaweb.CDAWebDataSource

- database.
+Special data source for reading time series from NASA Goddard's CDAWeb database.
 This uses an XML file to locate data files (soon a web service), and delegates to the CDF file reader to read them.
 This code handles the aggregation into a time series.

-CDAWebDataSource( java.net.URI uri )
+# CDAWebDataSource( java.net.URI uri )

 ***